phpactor/phpactor/plugin/README.md

   expand it to its FQN.
 - [Tranformations](#transformations): Apply transformations (implement contracts, etc).
 - [Move and copy classes](#move-class): Move/copy classes and update references to them.
-- [Find class references](#class-references): Populate the quick fix list with references to the class under the cursor.
+- [Find references](#class-references): Populate the quick fix list with references to the symbol under the cursor (currently classes and methods).
 - [Go-to definition](#goto-definition): Goto the definition of a class or a class member.
 - [Create class](#create-class): New class in an empty file, or generate in a